gbtami/pychess-variants/static/docs/th/intro.md

 **Shogun Chess** - Pieces promote and can be dropped, similar to Shogi

 **Orda Chess** - Asymmetric variant where one army has pieces that move like knights but capture differently

+**Synochess** - Asymmetric East vs. West variant which pits the western chess army against a xiangqi and janggi-styled army

 **Capablanca 960** - Capablanca with Chess 960 rules